You are now in the main content area

 Resources for Black-identified students

-• New Career Mentorship Opportunity (Race Forward) Being Launched by the Ryerson Career and Co-Op Centre
+• New Career Mentorship Opportunity (Race Forward) Being Launched by the TMU Career and Co-Op Centre

 Do you identify as a Black undergrad student and are you looking to enhance your career?
-Ryerson Career & Co-op Centre and Tri-Mentoring Program are happy to introduce a new career preparation initiative, Race Forward: Career Development for Black Students, launching in Summer 2021.
+TMU Career & Co-op Centre and Tri-Mentoring Program launched a new career preparation initiative in 2021, Race Forward: Career Development for Black Students.

 The program will provide you with professional development training, networking opportunities, and mentors to help you launch your career!